 - Day 2: Drain the beans.
 Transfer beans to a slow cooker.
 Add the remaining ingredients.
 Cover and cook on low 6 to 8 hours until beans are tender.

-The Food Lover's Companion ( a great book to have on hand, by the way, if you're curious about the definitions of all kinds of foods and cooking terms) tell us that Dijon mustard hails originally from Dijon, France, hence its name.
+The Food Lover's Companion (a great book if you're curious about the definitions of all kinds of foods and cooking terms) tell us that Dijon mustard hails originally from Dijon, France, hence its name.
 The pale, grayish-yellow mustard is known for its clean, sharp flavor, which can range from mild to quite hot.
 Dijon mustard is made from brown or black mustard seeds, white wine, unfermented grape juice (must) and various seasonings.
 The best-known maker of Dijon mustard is the house of Poupon, particularly famous in the United States for their Grey Poupon mustard.
 Those of us of a certain age will remember a great commercial featuring the phrase, "Pardon me, but do you have any Grey Poupon?"

 Did You Know?